-Specifies the path to the root of the sequence files, in the same manner as in the AnthonyNolan section, above.
+Specifies the either path to the root of the sequence files (directory), or the remote MSF version (remoteMSF) in the same manner as in the AnthonyNolan section, above.

 [DigitBinning] filter section

 This section allows configuration of the DigitBinning filter.
 Like all filter sections, it will be used if present in the filtersToApply line specified above.
 If so enabled, your allele names will be truncated after the nth digit.